-Sometimes, I think my dad is an accidental feminist.
-What choice is there when you have five daughters?
-With that gender distribution, it’s inevitable that you will witness your female progeny carry out multiple acts of intelligence and feats of competency.
-Practicality alone will lead you to avoid “traditional” paths wherein each daughter must find a man to provide for her before she can leave your care.
+I think of my dad as an accidental feminist.
+He has five daughters, so he didn’t have much of a choice.
+With that gender distribution, it was inevitable that he would witness his female progeny carry out multiple acts of intelligence and feats of competency.
+Practicality alone led him to avoid “traditional” paths wherein each daughter must find a man to provide for her.

-Maybe that’s why we were building rockets to launch in the park at age 6, and driving the riding lawnmower around the yard at age 10, and filling out the bubbles of standardized tests in the middle of summer in order to go to “nerd camp” at age 12.
-Dad, like any good parent, felt good when his kids did well, and he and mom gave us lots of settings to achieve in.
+Maybe that’s why my sisters and I were building rockets to launch in the park at age 6, and mowing the lawn at age 9, and filling out the bubbles of standardized tests in order to go to “nerd camp” at age 12.
+Like any good parent, Dad felt good when his kids did well, and he and Mom gave us lots of settings to achieve in.

-Dad didn’t lay it on too thick, but there was something about the way he would say “Excel today!” when I left for the school bus that embedded itself deeply in my mind in such a way that I wanted (or needed) very badly to make him proud.
+Dad didn’t lay it on too thick, but there was something about the way he would tell me to “Excel today!” when I left for the school bus that embedded itself deeply in my mind.
+I wanted (or needed) very badly to make him proud.

-When it came time for college, I went to engineering school, just like him.
-I chose mechanical engineering as my major, just like him.
-I was succeeding at making him proud but that didn’t make me happy.
-I remember thinking longingly about all the other classes in the college that I was actually interested in and staring blankly at my own schedule.
-I wanted to switch majors but my dad’s mostly-unstated expectations were a powerful gravity.
+When it came time for college, I majored in engineering, just like he had.
+I was succeeding at making him proud, but I was starting to understand that didn’t necessarily make me happy.
+I remember thinking longingly about all the other college courses I was actually interested in and staring blankly at my own schedule.
+I wanted to switch majors but Dad’s mostly-unstated expectations were a powerful force.

-I graduated, I got married, I got my dad’s blessings at every step of the way.
-I think he was mentally checking off the boxes for each of us kids and, after no small labor, he was done with me.
+I graduated, I got married, and I got Dad’s blessings at every step of the way.
+I think he was mentally checking off the boxes for each of his kids and, after no small labor, he was done with me.

-I could see the worried look on my dad’s face, like he was taking out that pencil and erasing one of the answers he thought he’d gotten right.
-“Shit.
+I could see the worried look on Dad’s face, like he was taking out that pencil and erasing one of the answers he thought he’d gotten right.
+“Shoot.
 Michele still needs me.”

-Almost every Saturday this winter, Dad would take the hour-or-so drive to my house, sometimes dragging a trailer full of lumber or meeting me beforehand at Home Depot.
-We reinforced sagging beams in my ceiling, pulled out ancient electrical wiring, laid the tile I found on the side of the road, hung drywall, and built a brand new tiny bathroom for my ground floor.
+Almost every Saturday through the winter of 2016, Dad would take the hour-or-so drive to my house, sometimes dragging a trailer full of lumber or meeting me at Home Depot.
+We reinforced sagging beams in my ceiling, pulled out ancient electrical wiring, laid tile I salvaged from the side of the road, hung drywall, and built a brand new tiny bathroom for my ground floor.
 Then we took a saws-all to the stupid wall that separated my stupid kitchen from the stupid nothing-room next to it and created a magically larger space.

-When I was in engineering school, I used to feel ashamed when people automatically gave me respect as soon as they learned what I was studying.
-I didn’t think I deserved that credibility because I could solve the problems on paper, but I really didn’t know how to build or repair anything.
+For years, I have been uncomfortable with the automatic respect I receive when people learn I am an engineer.
+I don’t feel I have earned it.
+The truth is that I am good at solving problems on paper, but I really don’t know how to build or repair much of anything.
 What happens when you run out of story problems and it’s time to do the work?

-One day, dad showed up at my house with his bags of tools, as usual, and something else.
-It was a circular tin that looked like it was left over from an office Christmas party.
+One day, Dad showed up at my house with his bags of tools, as usual, and something else.
+It was a circular tin that looked like it was left over from a Christmas party.
 On the outside, a taped-down note said “wire nuts.”
-I was grinning to myself about this rather interesting manifestation of my dad’s quirkiness when I told me that tin actually had belonged to my grandpa- my mom’s dad.
-He was an electrician and this was the equivalent of his spare change jar.
+I was grinning to myself about this rather interesting manifestation of Dad’s quirkiness when he told me that tin actually had belonged to his father-in-law, my Grandpa Kehl.
+Grandpa was an electrician and this tin was the equivalent of his spare change jar.
 Every day, when he got home from work, he’d empty his pockets of un-used wire nuts.

-As I pondered that new detail of family history, I remembered some of the family folklore that I’ve heard from my grandma over the years of clipping and painting her toenails.
-When she decided that wanted to marry my grandpa, her father (my great-grandpa) decided he would have to teach this man a useful trade.
-So, great-grandpa, who was a teacher at Cass Tech, took it upon himself to educate my grandpa how to become an electrician.
-I barely remember my great grandpa, but I do remember seeing the stacks of “Popular Mechanics” magazines piled up in great-grandpa’s garage in Detroit’s eastside when I was a little girl.
+As I pondered that new detail of family history, I began to recall some of the family folklore I’ve learned from Grandma.
+For years I have clipped and painted her toenails for her and she repays me with family history.
+When she decided that wanted to marry my grandpa, my great-grandpa (her father) decided he would have to teach this man a useful trade.
+So, Great-Grandpa Lapa, who was a teacher at Cass Tech, took it upon himself to educate his future son-in-law how to become an electrician.
+I barely remember Great-Grandpa Lapa, but I do remember seeing the stacks of “Popular Mechanics” magazines piled up in the garage of his house on Detroit’s east side when I was a little girl.
 It seems like something my dad would have.

 Nothing about this chapter in my relationship with my dad was inevitable.
-I went 32 years without learning to do home repair work from my dad, I’m pretty sure I could’ve let more pass by until dad was too old or til I found a new partner who might’ve slipped into my place on the receiving end of those lessons.
-If my house was farther away, or if my dad still had other kids at home to take care of, or if I was ever so slightly busier or wealthier to be able to pay someone to do the work, maybe this never would’ve happened.
+I went 32 years without learning to do home repair work from my dad, I’m pretty sure I could’ve let more years pass until Dad was too old or until I found a new partner who might’ve slipped into my place on the receiving end of those lessons.
+If my house was farther away, or if Dad still had other kids at home to take care of, or if I was ever so slightly busier, or ever-so slightly wealthier to be able to pay someone to do the work, maybe this would not have happened.
 I never would’ve been able to smell the generations wafting off of the spare parts in my old home that my new life is building.
 Instead, I got a lesson that I actually wanted to learn.